-In addition to our Emergency Response Programs, we have a very aggressive public education and fire prevention program under the direction of our Fire Prevention Officer.
-The FPO and our on-duty crews are out each and every day inspecting retail, commercial and industrial businesses within Langley City to ensure that when you enter into those premises as a customer or an employee, that you are operating under a fire-safe environment.
+In addition to emergency response, we have an aggressive public education and fire prevention program under the direction of our Fire Prevention Officer (FPO).
+The FPO and our on-duty crews are out every day inspecting residential, retail, commercial and industrial businesses within Langley City to ensure that when you enter into those premises as a resident, customer or employee, you are entering a fire-safe environment.

 In March of 1977, the City of Langley officially created the Langley City Fire Department.
 Prior to that, the department was known as Langley Fire Department Zone 1 and was one of six fire protection areas that served the City and the Township of Langley.
 The Zone 1 designation began in the early 1940s.